deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/aws-aurora/backup.md

 DB cluster snapshots are always full backups whose size is that of the cluster volume at the time the snapshot is taken.
 Snapshots, either taken manually by the user or automatically by an [AWS Backups](https://docs.aws.amazon.com/aws-backup/latest/devguide/about-backup-plans.html) plan, are treated as manual snapshots.
 Aurora provides unlimited free storage for all snapshots that lie within the automated backup retention period.
 After a manual snapshot is outside the retention period, it's billed per GB-month.
 Any automated system snapshot is never charged unless copied and retained past the retention period.

+Manual snapshots are not deleted.
+You can have up to 100 manual snapshots per Region.

 ## Amazon CloudWatch metrics for Aurora backup storage

 ### `BackupRetentionPeriodStorageUsed`